springfall2008/batpred/docs/customisation.md

 If the **switch.predbat_set_read_only** is set to True then this prevents Predbat from making modifications to the inverter settings (regardless of the configuration).
 Predbat will continue making and updating its prediction plan every 5 minutes, but no inverter changes will be made.
-This is useful if you want to over-ride what predbat is planning to do (e.g. your own automation), or whilst you are learning how Predbat works prior to turning it on 'in anger'.
+This is useful if you want to over-ride what Predbat is planning to do (e.g. your own automation), or whilst you are learning how Predbat works prior to turning it on 'in anger'.

 _NOTE: Changing the Predbat mode or the read only switch will cause Predbat to reset the inverter settings to default, this will disable both charge and discharge, reset charge and discharge rates to full power and reset the reserve to the default setting_